How Kizaki Works

 Kizaki turns one schema into a full application workflow: database shape, runtime rules, generated client surfaces, and deployment artifacts.

-You define the application model in Inspire, then the rest of the system is built to preserve that model as it moves through local development, runtime enforcement, generated code, and deploys.
+You define your application model in Inspire.
+The rest of the system preserves that model as it moves through local development, runtime enforcement, generated code, and deploys.

 At a high level, the flow is: